 - a lack of oxygen (asphyxia) during birth

 It may be that these things have a subtle effect on brain development.

 Triggers are things that can cause schizophrenia to develop in people who are at risk.

 The main psychological triggers of schizophrenia are stressful life events, such as:

 - physical, sexual or emotional abuse

-These kinds of experiences, although stressful, don't cause schizophrenia.
+These kinds of experiences, although stressful, do not cause schizophrenia.
 However, they can trigger its development in someone already vulnerable to it.

-Drugs don't directly cause schizophrenia, but studies have shown drug misuse increases the risk of developing schizophrenia or a similar illness.
+Drugs do not directly cause schizophrenia, but studies have shown drug misuse increases the risk of developing schizophrenia or a similar illness.

 Certain drugs, particularly cannabis, cocaine, LSD or amphetamines, may trigger symptoms of schizophrenia in people who are susceptible.